Gespinoza10/Chime_Case_Study/README.md

 ### What makes *Chime* Different?

-* Unlike traditonal banking  **Chime** does not have any physical branches, or tellers.
+* Unlike traditional banking  **Chime** does not have any physical branches, or tellers.

 * Simply by going on their website or downloading the **Chime** app you can open a checking account in as little as 5 minutes.

-* Acess to  your account balance, transaction records, accoubnt security options all  in the palm of your hand.
+* Access to  your account balance, transaction records, account security options all  in the palm of your hand.

-* The company's intended customers are young adults with an income of **$35,000** to **$70,000** a year, who dont want to be charged the traditional banking fees.
+* The company's intended customers are young adults with an income of **$35,000** to **$70,000** a year, who don't want to be charged the traditional banking fees.

 * They offer **checking accounts** with no minimum balance, **early wage access**, a **Spot Me** *feature* launched in September 2019, and a **Credit Builder** *feature* launched in June 2020.

-* With a people's first approach **Chime** takes pride on not making any profit on there costumers.
+* With a people's first approach **Chime** takes pride on not making any profit on their costumers.

 #### In Chime we trust